All posts

 a trowel or small shovel on soil

-When planting succulent cuttings, it's helpful to have a chopstick or small stick on hand to create a hole in the soil for the cutting.
+When planting succulent cuttings, it's helpful to have a trowel, chopstick or small stick on hand to create a hole in the soil for the cutting.
 This will help you plant the cutting without damaging its delicate roots.
 Carefully creating a hole ensures that the cutting is positioned securely in the soil without causing damage to its root system.

 6. Watering Can or Spray Bottle: